 Just because you are being targeted by a workplace bully doesn’t mean you are helpless.
 There are steps you can take to stop this form of harassment.
 Here are a few suggestions:

-• Report the bullying to your supervisor.
 If your supervisor is the bully, report the bullying to your supervisor’s boss.
 While I know this can be uncomfortable, bullying is a form of harassment that needs to be reported.
 And depending on the level of harassment, there could be grounds for legal charges to be made.
-Either way though, this unacceptable behavior needs to be brought to the attention of others who can successfully intervene.
+Either way, this unacceptable behaviour needs to be brought to the attention of others who can successfully intervene.